 About the Oratory

-The Oratory of Saint Martin is a society of Apostolic Life in the ancient Catholic tradition.
+The Oratory of Saint Martin is a society of Apostolic Life in the ancient Catholic tradition as expressed in the Evangelical-Lutheran understanding.
 We are followers of Jesus Christ gathered together in one community and found in many places.
 We joyfully believe that we have been called into God's mission for humanity, which is the restoration and reconciliation of the world under Christ.
 We have been charged with life-changing ministry of "binding up the broken-hearted, proclaiming freedom to the captive, and releasing from darkness those who are imprisoned" (Isaiah 61:1).
 As individuals, we live into this calling by drawing closer to our Lord in the Holy Eucharist, the prayer of the Church called the “Daily” or “Divine Office,” theological study, and close fellowship with one another.
 We do not take vows, but voluntarily live and work in fellowship with one another under a common Rule, which is to be maintained in simplicity.

 The purpose of the Oratory is to give its priests, those in formation for ordained ministry, and the lay faithful, in their own work, the spiritual benefits of a Rule for Life and a close fellowship with one another under our particular charism.